fResult/Just-Systems-Design/exercises/11_design-slack/README.md

 #### Historical Messages

-We'll naturally need a table to store all *historical messages* sent on Slack.\
+We need a table to store all *historical messages* sent on Slack.\
-This will be our largest table, and it'll be queried every time a user fetches messages in a particular channel.\
+This will be our largest table.\
+It will be queried every time a user fetches messages in a channel.\
-The API endpoint that'll interact with this table will return a paginated response, since we'll typically only want the 50 or 100 most recent messages per channel.
+The API endpoint for this table will return a paginated response.\
+We usually only want the 50 or 100 most recent messages per channel.

-Also, this table will only be queried when a user clicks on a channel.\
+We will only query this table when a user clicks on a channel.\
-We don't want to fetch messages for all of a user's channels on app load, since users will likely never look at most of their channels.
+We don't want to fetch messages for all of a user's channels when the app loads.\
+Because users will likely not look at most of their channels.

 | id: *uuid* | orgId: *uuid* | channelId: *uuid* | senderId: *uuid* | sentAt: *timestamp* | body: *string* | mentions: *List\<UUID\>* |
 | ---------- | ------------- | ----------------- | ---------------- | ------------------- | -------------- | ------------------------ |